KrizzaX/KrizzaX/README.md

 ## Interests

-Translational Medicine • Computational Genomics • AI in Healthcare • Drug Discovery & Development • Biotech Strategy & Equity Research
+• Translational Medicine • Computational Genomics • AI in Healthcare • Drug Discovery & Development
+• Biotech Strategy & Equity Research • Scientific Entrepreneurship

+## What I'm Working On

+I want to expand my skills in artificial intelligence and machine learning, with a focus on how these tools can be applied to biological and healthcare data.